cseanburns/semantic_web_development/src/1b-tools-setup-workflow.md

 When we begin a web development project, it is a pretty bad idea to just sit down and start coding a website without first thinking about its architecture, how it looks, its design, what it contains, who the audience is or are, and so forth.
 The good idea is to start with a plan.

-The same is true for any professional who designs anything in this world, like an architect.
+The same is true for any professional, like an architect, who designs anything in this world.
 Imagine having the money to build your own home and then hiring a builder who goes out and just starts assembling a bunch of lumber and pipes and wires with only a vague idea of what they want to accomplish.
 That would be foolish as well as a waste of money and time.
-The same is true for any profession that builds or develops anything, and if you want to build a website, then you should start with a plan.
+The same is true for any profession that builds or develops anything.
+If you want to build a website, then you should start with a plan.

 For this course, for now I mainly want you to think about how the website you will build will look on a desktop/laptop browser and also on mobile.
 We could easily hand draw this, but in some settings, you will want to share your plans with others, and thus it makes more sense to use a drawing tool in order to share native, digital files with your colleagues or customers.